NichAttGH/Biomedical-Robotics/README.md

 # Biomedical Robotics

-The Assignment 0 is intended to help to become familiar with biological data and to refresh basic skills such as generating informative plots and inferring information from data.
+The ' Assignment 0 ' is intended to help to become familiar with biological data and to refresh basic skills such as generating informative plots and inferring information from data.
 Instructions and assignments are specified in the Assignment_0.pdf file.

+The ' Assignment 1 - EMG ' is about EMG signal pre-processing and control.

 In updating..